Tahit Moos Al-Hallaq

-Tahit Moos Al-Hallaq (Arabic: تحت موس الحلاق) is an Iraqi comedy television show.
+Tahit Moos Al-Hallaq (تحت موس الحلاق) is an Iraqi comedy television show that ran between 1961 and 1969.

 Plot

 The series revolves, in one of Baghdad's lanes, and it is a popular one.
 All of its people are from the low-class (working poor).
 Its main character, Haji Radhi (Saleem Al-Basri) is a Hairstylist that doesn't know how to read and write, so he's an illiterate.
 His assistant, A'bousi (Hammoudi Al-Harithi) is a little bit crazy, but he dropped school at fifth grade, so he knows the basics of reading and writing.
 Most of the people of this lane are illiterates, so they go to an anti-illiteracy school.
-And they have many adventures together, because they're all friends.
+And they have many adventures together, because they are all friends.